parklab/MosaicForecast/README.md

 # MosaicForecast
 A machine learning method that leverages read-based phasing and read-level features to accurately detect mosaic SNVs (SNPs, small indels) from NGS data.
+It builds on existing algorithms to achieve a multifold increase in specificity.

 ![MF_pipeline](https://user-images.githubusercontent.com/8002850/55032948-61016880-4fe8-11e9-8cf8-343fd3cdd26e.png)